cseAtIITK/admissions-website/src/faq.md

 Direct admission for final year B.Tech students:

-:   Recently M.H.R.D approved teaching assistantship for admission of
+:   Recently [M.H.R.D][mhrd] approved teaching assistantship for admission of
     final year B.Tech students from any of the [CFTI]s.
 These candidates *need not* have a valid GATE score.
 For details consult the [announcement on our homepage][direct-phd]